glauber-silva/theeye/README.md

 - Redis as queue broker,
 - Celery to manage tasks,
 - Marshmallow as serializer,
-- Docker to start the diferents services
+- Docker to virtualization service

 ### API Docs